jing-interactive/melo/README.md

-# MeshViewer
+# melo
-OBJ / glTF2 mesh viewer library for `Cinder` and `standalone viewer` on Windows and macOS.
+melo is mesh loader for OBJ, glTF2 and PLY, also includes a `Cinder` based mesh viewer on Windows and macOS.

 # Features